-Spring is almost here, though it may not seem like it in some areas of the country.
-If you haven’t planned your solo or girlfriend’s spring getaway yet, I have some suggestions for you.
-The following are some of my favorite experiences and locations, all of which make for awesome spring break vacations.
+Spring is here, though it may not seem like it in some areas of the country.
+If you haven’t planned your COVID Safe solo or girlfriend’s spring getaway yet, I have some suggestions for you.
+The following are some of my favorite experiences and locations, all of which make for awesome spring break vacations in the almost post-COVID era.
 Check them out and then start packing for your next adventure.

 Top Picks for the Best Spring Break Vacations for Women